How to Store Your Eggs in Lime Water: Preserve Eggs Easily

 - Make the lime water by mixing 1 oz. of pickling lime per 1 qt. of water.

-- Place the lime water and the eggs into the container.
+- Place the lime water and the unwashed eggs into the container.

 - Cap the container.

-- Store the container in a cool area up to 8 months.
+- Store the container in a cool area up to 8 to 12 months.

 - Carefully remove and rinse the eggs when ready to consume them.

 The rest of the article will go into more detail on the steps listed above.
-You’ll also learn important tips about storing the eggs in lime water which you won’t want to miss.
+You’ll also learn important tips which you won’t want to miss for the process to work properly.

 Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.